SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter10.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 10
-title: Chapter 10 - The Letter from the North
+Title: Chapter 10 - The Letter from the North
-layout: default
 ---

 ## *The Silk of Fate*